itailang/SampleNet/README.md

 # SampleNet: Differentiable Point Cloud Sampling
-Created by Itai Lang, Asaf Manor and Shai Avidan from Tel-Aviv University.
+Created by Itai Lang, Asaf Manor and Shai Avidan from Tel Aviv University.

 ![teaser](https://github.com/itailang/SampleNet/blob/master/doc/teaser.png)

 ## Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1912.03663).
 Please read it for more information.
+You are also welcome to watch the [oral talk](https://youtu.be/wOKlqnJ0XcE) from CVPR 2020.

 There is a growing number of tasks that work directly on point clouds.
 As the size of the point cloud grows, so do the computational demands of these tasks.
 A possible solution is to sample the point cloud first.
 Classic sampling approaches, such as farthest point sampling (FPS), do not consider the downstream task.
 A recent work showed that learning a task-specific sampling can improve results significantly.
 However, the proposed technique did not deal with the non-differentiability of the sampling operation and offered a workaround instead.